maihavela/blog_laravel/README.md

 	7.1 Clean a view.
 Master page (app.blade) and then every view will extend of it @extends('app').
 Dont copy and paste.
 	7.2 A clean form.
 So, we dont have to write the some code on the views->articles->create and views->articles->edit.
 We extracted the form from a partial (form.blade.php) and the and every view we inlcuded the diferences, could be the name of the button (@include the partial --> @include ('articles.form') and then the button name (['submitButtonText' => 'Add Article']))
 	7.3 The same thing with the errors.list to show errors completing the form .
 We extract in a partial and then include it.

+8. PROVIDERS:

+	Building blocks of laravel.
+Slipt up in a little component that define how to build up or bootstrap that component.
+	Define how to bootstrap a Routing app, the RouteServiceProvider will be a good place.
+	-Model Binding: Instead of receive an ID, now we receive the model (Article).
+In the previous versions, we set up things inside routeServiceProvider, but now it is not necessary.